The evolution of Japanese culinary craftsmanship

 Nigiri

-Vinegared rice balls topped with raw fish, seafood, or roe.
+A hand-pressed mound of vinegared rice topped with raw fish, seafood, or a rich omelet (tamago).

 Sashimi